TheDigitalGuru/TheDigitalGuru/README.md

 - 🔭 I’m currently working on uploading a new website and a bunch of tutorials otherwise
 - 🌱 I’m currently learning REACT.JS / Docker
 - 👯 I’m looking to collaborate on anything that progresses myself, and each other forwards
-- 🤔 I’m looking for help with CSS / HTML / JAVASCRIPT
+- 🤔 I’m looking for help making a living through coding; I.E. career change into a field of development;
 - 💬 Ask me about My favorite and very much recommended books
 - 📫 How to reach me: HMU on one of the provided links or on my webpage